isc-projects/kea/doc/sphinx/arm/hooks.rst

 Some hooks use user-context for configuration that can be easily edited without the need to restart of the server.

-DDNS-Tuning Hook uses user-context to configure per subner behavior.
+The DDNS-Tuning Hook uses user-context to configure per subnet behavior.
 Example:

 ::